akaliutau/cs-problems/readme.md

 Overview
 ===========

-The package <b> com.leetcode </b> contains solutions of some easy-, medium- and hard-level problems published on https://leetcode.com web-site.
+The package <b> org.problems </b> contains solutions of some easy-, medium- and hard-level problems published on https://leetcode.com web-site.
 All solutions are grouped by categories.
+Some problems are taken from other sites, such as hackerrank.com, etc

-Total 330+ problems have been solved
+Total 400+ problems have been solved

 The link to my page is https://leetcode.com/akalu/